 Taking care of yourself is one of the most important things you can do for you and your family!
 ACMH knows the value of self-care and want to dedicate this space to all of you.
 We hope to create a place where you can come, look around, relax, unwind, get inspired and find ideas and connections to the kind of support you are looking for whatever that may be in this moment.
 We hope to share a variety of self-care resources and tips and strategies to find time to make it happen and connect to what you need.

 Meditations and Calming Exercises Free From Calm.com

 Want to connect with other families?
-The Youth Mental Health Project – Parent Support Network holds FREE, CONFIDENTIAL support meetings for parents and caregivers who are concerned about their children’s, teens’ and young adults’ mental health.
-ALL virtual meetings are open to parents and caregivers located anywhere!
+The Youth Mental Health Project – Parent Support Network holds FREE, CONFIDENTIAL support meetings for parents and caregivers who are concerned about their youth’s mental health.
+Meetings are open to parents and caregivers located anywhere!
 Click here for this month’s calendar.

 Headspace Michigan – Stay Home Stay Mindful is a website offering free meditation and mindfulness content for Michiganders launched by Governor Whitmer in partnership with Headspace .
 The website will offer free mental health resources during COVID-19 pandemic including evidence-based guided meditations, along with at-home workouts that guide people through mindful exercises, sleep and kids content to help address rising stress and anxiety.
 Available at www.headspace.com/MI an internet connection is the only thing that is needed to access these tools from home.

 Understood.org’s Connect With Families is a dedicated space for families to chat with others about their experiences, successes and challenges with distance learning, new home routines, etc. Check it out today!

 Transitions RTC has some Self Care Tip Tip-sheets we think are great including: